openharmony/docs/en/device-dev/subsystems/subsys-boot-init-sysparam.md

 #### Parameter Definition

-You can define default system parameters and implement permission control on them by configuring the subsystem or product <strong>.para</strong> and <strong>.para.dac</strong> files.
+You can define default system parameters and implement permission control on them by configuring the <strong>.para</strong> and <strong>.para.dac</strong> files of the respective subsystem or product.

 - On a standard system, use the <strong>ohos_prebuilt_para</strong> template to install the configuration file to the <strong>/etc/param/</strong> directory.
 The following is an example of the GN script: